vanevela/vanevela/README.md

 - 🌱 I’m currently learning ...
 D3.js
-- 👯 I’m looking to collaborate ... on an open source project with Python
+- ✨ I’m looking to collaborate ... on an open source project with Python
-- 🤔 I’m looking for help with ...
+- 🐣 I’m looking for help with ...
 D3.js
 - 💬 Ask me about ...
 Anything, I'm willing to help
 - 📫 How to reach me: ...[Twitter](https://twitter.com/vane8305)
-- 😄 Pronouns: ...
-She/Her